makedirectory/alpaca-rn-mobile/README.md

 You will need to specify client id and secret in `App/config.js` to get the app working.

-Go to [OAuth Apps](https://app.alpaca.markets/brokerage/apps/manage) and get client id/secret.
+Go to [OAuth Apps](https://app.alpaca.markets/brokerage/apps/manage) and get client id/secret by creating new app.
- (The redirect url should be `alpacamobile://oauth`)
+ (The redirect uri should be `alpacamobile://oauth`)

 ### Disclosures